 The interim measures above have been taken by the AER in furtherance of its mandate under section 2 of the Responsible Energy Development Act and will enable the AER to re-evaluate its licensing requirements to ensure that existing and future licensees fulfil their environmental duties.
-The AER realizes that these measures may inconvenience some stakeholders.
-However, the interim measures are necessary to ensure the continued protection of Albertans and their confidence in both the regulatory system and AER licensees.
+These interim measures are necessary to ensure the continued protection of Albertans and their confidence in both the regulatory system and AER licensees.